Lichtso/CCWT/README.md

 # CCWT library for C and Python

-Always wanted to easyly generate spectrograms like this?
+Did you ever wanted to easily generate a spectrogram like this one?

 ![spectrogram](https://raw.githubusercontent.com/Lichtso/CCWT/gallery/teaser.png)